-- Batter 4 bats instead of batter 3 and hits a three-base hit. - An appeal is lodged for batting out of order Batter 3 is called out for failing to bat, Batter 4's hit is nullified (Rule 7 Sec 2 c-d effect 2b).
-Batter 4 re-enters the box as the correct batter and gets struck out.
+- Batter 4 bats instead of batter 3 and hits a three-base hit. - An appeal is lodged for batting out of order Batter 3 is called out for failing to bat, Batter 4's hit is nullified Batter 4 re-enters the box as the correct batter and gets struck out.